lightbend-labs/dbuild/docs/src/sphinx/index.rst

 What is it?
 -----------
-dbuild, or distributed-build, is a build and debugging tool based on sbt.
+**dbuild**, or distributed-build, is a build and debugging tool based on sbt.

 It is used to coordinate the development of multiple, independent projects that evolve in parallel: dbuild uses a multi-project definition file to build all the requested projects, and make sure that they all work